-Protection International calls for action on the first anniversary of the murder of the human right defender Chai Bunthonglek, member of the Southern Peasants’ Federation of Thailand.
+Protection International calls for action on the first anniversary of the murder of the human rights defender Chai Bunthonglek, a member of the Southern Peasants’ Federation of Thailand.
 His fight for communal land titles continues despite impunity and several attacks on other peasants’ rights defenders.
-Protection International Thailand calls for action to support and protect community based human right defenders to:
+Protection International Thailand calls for action to support and protect community-based human rights defenders to:

 - Call on the Thai state to undertake exhaustive and independent investigations into the attacks against all human rights defenders, and to punish their perpetrators, as a fundamental means of preventing such attacks;

-- Call on the Ministry of Justice Working Group to organise accessible and secure consultations with community-based HRDs on immediate actions that State authorities must take to provide protection to HRDs and their constituencies in response to the context-specific threats HRDs are facing;
+- Call on the Ministry of Justice Working Group to organize accessible and secure consultations with community-based HRDs on immediate actions that State authorities must take to protect HRDs and their constituencies in response to the context-specific threats HRDs are facing;

 - Call on the Thai authorities to urgently adopt effective measures to protect the life and physical integrity of human rights defenders who are threatened, and to ensure that these measures are decided on in consultation with the defenders;